westis/duv-next/draft.md

   - Set environment variables in the Vercel dashboard under the project settings.
 - **Next.js Configuration**:
   - Utilize `next.config.ts` for environment-specific configuration.
-  - Use the `process.env` directly in Server Components without additional configuration.
+  - Use `process.env` directly in Server Components without additional configuration.
     - Environment variables can be accessed in both Server and Client Components, but sensitive variables should only be used on the server.
 - **TypeScript Configuration**:
   - Use `.ts` and `.tsx` file extensions for all TypeScript files, including `next.config.ts`.